What is Chardonnay? 5 Things to Know

 This is because malolactic fermentation changes malic acid, found in fruit, to lactic acid, found in dairy.
 This process contributes to the famous "buttery" Chardonnay.

-A Bit of History: During the 1980’s and 1990’s, winemakers in California responded to oaked Chardonnay’s popularity by producing heavily oaked versions of the wine.These were so rich that they were called “butter bombs,” and they actually diminished the popularity of Chardonnay in general for a period of time.
-This “overoaking” is now much less common.
+A little bit of oak in Chardonnay is a very good thing.
+But a lot can be... unappetizing.
+And the U.S. wine market learned that the hard way.
+During the 1980s and 1990s, winemakers in California responded to oaked Chardonnay’s popularity by producing heavily oaked versions of the wine.These were so rich that they were called “butter bombs,” and they actually diminished the popularity of Chardonnay in general for a period of time.

 These two common white wines are often talked about together.
 Both are dry white wines that can have incredible aromas and flavors.
 They also each have a history of production in France.